 DeEndré walks into class and sits in his usual seat in the back row.
 We are discussing Claudia Card’s “Rape as a Terrorist Institution.”
 DeEndré, who has positioned himself as the class gadfly, busily searches the internet for statistics on sexual assault and domestic violence against boys and men.
-He finds one, raises his hand, and says . . .
-“Men are victims too, according to a recent statistic more men than women are victims of intimate partner violence.
+He finds some, raises his hand, and says: “Men are victims too, according to a recent statistic more men than women are victims of intimate partner violence.
 It’s over 40%!”<1> Armed with new information, he asserts that our discussion would be less biased if we focused more generally on intimate partner violence, rather than always focusing on violence against girls and women.
 Women in the class challenge his response by explaining why gender and race are important to the discussion.
 They offer more accurate statistics.
-They tell their stories about how the ever-present threats of sexualized violence affect their daily movements; but he insists that they are reading too much gender into simple episodes of human-on-human violence.
+They tell their stories about how the ever-present threats of sexualized violence affect their daily movements, but he insists that they are reading too much gender into simple episodes of human-on-human violence.

 We are discussing institutional racism.
 Jennifer, a white philosophy major, shares a story about racist graffiti that uses the "n" word!
-She says the word animating it with that two-fingered scare-quote gesture to signal that she is mentioning it.
+She says the word, animating it with that two-fingered scare-quote gesture to signal that she is mentioning it.
 I ask her to consider the history of the word and how it might mean something different coming from white mouths.
 I ask her not to use it.
-She gives the class a mini lecture on the use–mention distinction, reminding me that it “is a foundational concept in analytic philosophy” and that it’s “perfectly acceptable to mention, but not use the word in philosophical discussions.”
-Sheila, one of two Black women in the class offers a history of the word and how it was used to degrade and discipline Black bodies.
-Jennifer nods in agreement, but holds her ground: “Exactly!
-She says, that’s what happens when the word is used, but I’m just mentioning it.”
-Shelia, shares how she feels when white folks mention the word.
+She gives the class a mini lecture on the use–mention distinction, reminding me that it “is a foundational concept in analytic philosophy” and that it’s “perfectly acceptable to mention, but not to use the word in philosophical discussions.”
+Sheila, one of two Black women in the class, offers a history of the word and how it was used to degrade and discipline Black bodies.
+Jennifer nods in agreement, but holds her ground: “Exactly!" she says, "that’s what happens when the word is used, but I’m just mentioning it.”
+Sheila shares how she feels when white folks mention the word.
 She asks Jennifer politely to neither use nor mention it.
 Jennifer calmly responds that Shelia does not understand the distinction, and proceeds to explain it again.

 What is Privilege-Preserving Epistemic Pushback?

 Feminist philosophers and critical race theorists will be intimately familiar with these kinds of exchanges.
 Perhaps your own stories spring to mind as you read them.
 These responses are not limited to classrooms; one hears them everywhere, but I focus on philosophy classrooms because this is where I spend most of my time engaging them.
-As part of this engagement I’ve thought about how privilege-preserving epistemic pushback functions in academic spaces and I’ve wondered aloud about the impact these utterances have when they pass as legitimate philosophical skepticism or critical thinking.
+As part of this engagement I’ve thought about how privilege-preserving epistemic pushback functions in academic spaces, and I’ve wondered aloud about the impact these utterances have when they pass as legitimate philosophical skepticism or critical thinking.
 To answer this question, I need to say more about the nature and movement of privilege-protective epistemic pushback.